Territory optimization - Sell more & spend less

 Day-to-day operations

-Well balanced territories can help you maintain a happier sales team.
+Well-balanced territories can help you maintain a happier sales team.
 But even in the best scenario, you'll still have turnover.
 In some sales organizations, this can be close to 20%.
 If you have 100 sales reps, you'll need to replace 20 of them per year.
 That's a lot of territory adjustments.
+You won't need to re-adjust your sales territories every time — sometimes, you get lucky and can hire a new rep quickly.

-You won't need to re-adjust your sales territories every time — sometimes you get lucky and are able to quickly hire a new rep. When you do need to tweak things, Territory Optimizer makes it fast and easy.
-For example, you could filter down to a specific region and move from five territories to four.
-That way you could provide temporary coverage for a vacant territory.
-You may even discover that the workload is still manageable with fewer reps and decide to make it a permanent change.
+Territory Optimizer makes it fast and easy when you need to tweak things.
+For example, you could filter to a region and rightsize from five territories to four.
+That way, you could provide temporary coverage for a vacant territory.
+You may discover that the workload is still manageable with fewer reps, making it a permanent change.

 Who needs sales territory mapping software?